joris97jansen/borrowser/README.md

-# Borrowser 🦀🌐
+# The Borrowser 🦀🌐

 A learning project: building a **web browser in Rust**, from scratch, with a focus on understanding every piece of the stack: windowing, rendering, event loops, UI, and networking.

 ---

 ## 🙋 Why "Borrowser"?

-It’s a **Rust learning experiment**, think “Borrow checker” + “Browser” = Borrowser. 🦀
+Think “Borrow checker” + “Browser” = Borrowser. 🦀

-P.S. nothing borrowed from Chormium *wink*.
+P.S. nothing borrowed from Chromium *wink*.

 ---